 Wedged between Kuwait, Qatar, Bahrain and Oman, Saudi Arabia's Eastern Province is a sprawling desert area bordered by a long and winding eastern coast.
 Expats will find ample opportunities to travel to neighbouring countries.

 The hot and humid desert climate can be challenging, to say the least.
 The harsh Saudi summer begins in March and only ends in October.
-Furthermore, the strict Islamic mandate associated with the greater nation is fully applicable, and entertainment options are limited accordingly.
-That said, women are subject to fewer regulations than they have been in the past, a welcome relief to those living there.
-Women are able to be in public without wearing an abaya, as long as they are still well covered and not exposing the shoulders, knees or stomach.
+Furthermore, there are entertainment options, due in part to the strict Islamic mandate associated with the country.
+That said, women are subject to fewer regulations than they have been in the past, a welcome relief to expats living in Saudi Arabia.
+Women are able to be in public without wearing an abaya as long as they are still well covered and not exposing the shoulders, knees or stomach.

 Still, life in the Eastern Province can take a lot of getting used to.
 The lure of lucrative salary packages for positions most often linked to the hydrocarbon sector are the obvious pull to the province, rather than the opportunity for a life of opulence in an idyllic destination.
 Expats coming here with an open mind and an intention to respect and understand the local customs are sure to have a fulfilling, if challenging, experience.